I’m writing this from my cousin’s apartment in Mexico City. Saludos.

 The more you travel, the more a magical change starts to take effect.
 You become aware of things you’d never thought about before.
 You learn that there is more than one way to skin a cat.
 You learn that our fundamental human needs – things like financial security, political stability, someone to love and a means of self-expression – are pretty much universal.

-Whether you’re a farmer in Guatemala, a computer scientist from Japan or a school teacher in Tanzania, really, we’re all looking for the same things.
+Whether you’re a farmer in Guatemala, a computer scientist from Japan or a school teacher in Tanzania, really, we’re all looking for the same things: a stable, comfortable life, surrounded by people who value us.
 What changes from place to place is the way (and how much) we get them.
 What changes is the attitudes people have towards getting these things.

 Shaking your environment up has a wonderful way of opening up your creative potential too.
 I’m in Mexico to see the country and spend time with my cousin, but I’ve used my time here to write too.
 Any break in my regular routine helps my mind work differently.
 And without many of the distractions of everyday life, finding uninterrupted periods of time to write is doing wonders.